 Virginia's public safety net includes public guardianship for adults who are:

 The Division for Community Living contracts with human service agencies across the Commonwealth to provide public guardianship services.
-A public guardian visits with each client, personally, at least once a month, and depending on the client's needs, supervises medical care, oversees residential care, monitors social service benefits, and advocates on the behalf of the client. (more information on the Regulations governing Program) For those individuals who are indigent and in need of public guardianship, but who have financial assets that need to be disposed of or managed, a public guardian can, at the direction of a Virginia Circuit Court, also serve as conservator.
+A public guardian visits with each client, personally, at least once a month, and depending on the client's needs, supervises medical care, oversees residential care, monitors social service benefits, and advocates on the behalf of the client.
+A public guardian can, at the direction of a Virginia Circuit Court, also serve as conservator for individuals who are indigent and in need of public guardianship but have some minimal financial assets that need to be disposed of or managed.
+The Virginia Code provisions governing the program appear in Sections 15.5-149 et seq.
+The regulations appear in 22 Virginia Administrative Code Section 30-70-10 et seq.

-The steps to enroll a person in the Virginia Public Guardian & Conservator Program are:
+The steps to obtain a guardian through the Virginia Public Guardian & Conservator Program are:

 In the case of individuals having a diagnosis of intellectual or developmental disability, the referral should be made through the local Community Services Board, rather than directly to the LPGSP.

-To ensure a high quality of service, the number of people any LPGSP can accept is capped; therefore, space in the existing programs is somewhat limited.
+Presently, the program has the capacity to serve 1,049 incapacitated individuals across the state.
+To ensure a high quality of service, the number of people any particular LPGSP can accept is capped based on the size of the LPGSP; therefore, space in the existing programs is somewhat limited.
 If an opening is not available for a person who appears to be eligible for public guardianship services, the LPGSP will place the person on a waiting list and the referral source will be notified when an opening becomes available.
 The limited size of the local public guardian programs makes finding possible alternatives to public guardianship extremely important.